dqops/dqo/docs/checks/column/anomaly/median-anomaly-stationary.md

         col_inserted_at:
           labels:
           - optional column that stores the timestamp when row was ingested
+        date_column:
+          labels:
+          - "date or datetime column used as a daily or monthly partitioning key, dates\
+            \ (and times) are truncated to a day or a month by the sensor's query for\
+            \ partitioned checks"
         country:
           labels:
           - column used as the first grouping key